TedHusted/awake/awake.md/awake.md

 Leto: I am in the kitchen, parental.

+An six-sided table with takes up most of kitchen.
+Surrounding the table is three curved, plush benches.
+On the far wall there is one counter with a silver sink and curved faucet.
+Over the counter there is a cabinet door and a set of six stacked drawers.
+The color scheme is shades of violet, grey, and gold.

-	Phoebe enters the kitchen and drapes her cloak over one of the counter chairs.
+Phoebe enters the kitchen and drapes her cloak over one of the back of the closest bench.

 Leto: How was the council meeting?